mian-yahya-gul/AI-Revenue-Cycle-Operations-Platform/README.md

 > wheel availability is inconsistent across Python versions, OS/architecture
 > combinations, and NumPy ABI versions - exactly the kind of "works on my
 > machine" friction a portfolio project should avoid.
 For a corpus this size
-> (a handful of payer policy documents, a few hundred chunks), brute-force
+> (a handful of payer policy documents, a few hundred chunks), brute force
 > cosine similarity over a NumPy matrix is effectively instant and needs
 > nothing beyond NumPy, which the rest of the stack already depends on.
 The
 > vector store interface (`build_vector_store` / `load_vector_store` /